Home Rules Tips 6x6 Puzzles 8x8 Puzzles 10x10 Puzzles 12x12 Puzzles 14x14 Puzzles Archive Information

 Find pairs

-Because no more than two similar numbers next to or below each other are allowed, pairs can be supplementen with the other number.
-In the example below, both blue boxes should contain a zero.
+Because no more than two identical numbers may be placed next to or below each other, pairs can be completed with the other number.
+In the example below, both blue cells must therefore contain a zero.

 Avoid trios